 While some tabletop vapes might have a chamber that pops on, all portable dry herb vapes will either be top loading or bottom loading.
 The E-Clipse and Titan 2 are both top-loading, which means you load it right under the mouthpiece.
 Others like the Pax and Da Vinci IQ load from the bottom.
 Neither option is ‘better’ than the other necessarily.
 Both styles provide easy access to chamber and are equally functional.

 Many dry herb vapes use a ceramic heating chamber.
 This material provides consistent heat and can heat up in seconds.
-The Stoner Joe and E-Clipse are great ceramic dry herb vaporizers, but the AGO dry herb vape is a solid budget-friendly ceramic option.
+The Stoner Joe and E-Clipse are great ceramic dry herb vaporizers, but the AGO dry herb vaporizer is a solid budget-friendly ceramic option.
 The Pax 3 veered away from ceramic and uses a stainless steel ‘oven’ heated by their own thin-film heater to vaporize dry herbs.
 This also works quite well but hasn’t proven to be any better than ceramic.

 Battery capacity is measured in mAh so the higher the mAh, the longer the battery will last before needing a charge.
 Since a higher mAh battery holds more juice, it will also take longer to charge and they take up more space.
 For day-to-day use, a small battery, like the 650 mAh battery in the AGO Vape works fine.
 It should last at least a full day and it reaches a full-charge quickly.
 If you want a portable vape with a larger battery, the E-Clipse with its 2200 mAh battery is the perfect option.

 Make sure you get a vape with a lithium-ion (Li-ion) battery.
 Almost all vapes should come with this type of battery now but you might find an older model that uses Nickel-metal hydride (NiMH).
 Li-ion batteries hold their charge much better and hold up their max charge much longer than their NiMH counterparts.
 Li-ion batteries will usually last several years and are easy and relatively cheap to replace when that time comes.
+You can find these items at most vape shops.

 A vaporizer is used often and it is also shared with friends, so look and feel can be an important deciding factor.
 Vaporizers come in all shapes and sizes and some are easy to hold while others can be more awkward.
 Most portable vapes are easily held in one hand but some users prefer the pen-style (or rounded) vapes as they look and feel like an e-cig.
 On the other hand, rectangular vapes are preferred by many users.
 While they are slightly bulkier, they are often easier to hold on to than the thinner vape pens.
 Rectangular vapes are usually preferred for users with larger hands.
 The Stoner Joe dry herb vaporizer is a perfect shape for holding and comes with a very comfortable rubber grip so it doesn’t slip out of your hand after you’ve vaped a little too much.